Auschwitz Album: History

 The album's survival is remarkable, given the strenuous efforts made by the Nazis to keep the "Final Solution" a secret.
 Also remarkable is the story of its discovery.
 Lili Jacob (later Lili Jacob-Zelmanovic Meier) was selected for work at Auschwitz-Birkenau, while the other members of her family were sent to the gas chambers.
-The Auschwitz camp was evacuated by the Nazis as the Soviet army approached.
-Jacob passed through various camps, finally arriving at the Dora concentration camp, where she was eventually liberated.
+After the Auschwitz camp was evacuated by the Nazis as the Soviet army approached, Jacob passed through various camps, finally arriving at the Dora concentration camp, where she was eventually liberated.
 Recovering from illness in a vacated barracks of the SS, Jacob found the album in a cupboard beside her bed.
 Inside, she found pictures of herself, her relatives, and others from her community.
-The coincidence was astounding, given that the Nordhausen-Dora camp was over 640 km away, and that over 1,100,000 people were killed at Auschwitz.
+The coincidence was astounding, given that the Nordhausen-Dora camp was over 640 km away, and that over 1.1 million people were killed at Auschwitz.

-The album's existence had been known publicly since at least the 1960s, when it was used as evidence at the Frankfurt Auschwitz Trials.
+The album's existence had been known publicly since at least the 1960s, when it was used as evidence at the Frankfurt Auschwitz trials.
 Nazi-hunter Serge Klarsfeld visited Lili in 1980 and convinced her to donate the album to Yad Vashem.
 The album's contents were first published that year in the book The Auschwitz Album, edited by Klarsfeld.